 Fall 2018 Academic Success Workshops

-Please note that these sessions cannot be applied towards the Teaching Transcript pedagogy workshop requirement or the AI Orientation make-up.
+Please note that these sessions cannot be applied toward the Teaching Transcript pedagogy workshop requirement or the AI Orientation make-up.

 Previously held Academic Success Workshops